lietsaa/Micro-Machines/Meeting-notes.md

 ## Actions
 1. Heikki Penttinen is going to implement the 2DBox physics and positioning.
 2. Alex Lietsala is going to look into getting SFML to work, and get the basics of class main ready.
-3. Member 2 is going to test the interface.
+3. Jussi Lehtonen is going to implement Map further and make a level file for testing.
 4. Member 3 is going to use ...

 > Please reflect these action decisions in your git commit messages so that